 All boarders must carry a cell phone.
-This is an integral communication piece between the boys and boarding staff.
+This is an integral communication piece between the students and boarding staff.
 There are a number of providers in the neighbourhood, including Bell and Rogers.
 Laptops and cell phones are turned into the Residential Adviser on duty before 11 p.m. every night and are returned before breakfast.

 For the 2020-2021 school year, the campus is closed to visitors.
 When the campus is open, we welcome families and friends to visit.
 Please let us know when you’ll be here so we can sign your son out for special meals, etc. during your stay.
 You are most welcome to join us for meals as well.
 There are many special events throughout the year that provide great opportunities to see students in action outside of regular school hours.
 School events such as Association Day (Homecoming) in late September, Winterfest in January and the Nuit Bleue art festival in April are alive with activity and community and good times for visiting.

 The school is closed for four of the five designated weekends during the school year.
 If home is too far away, most boys stay with other boarders or with day families.
 Weekend programs and host families stays can be organized for a fee.
 At Christmas and March Break, most boys return home with the exception of March Break when some students are involved in international service trips.